-Step 2: Saturate the paint with turpentine and let it sit for a minute.
+Step 2: Apply turpentine generously to the paint and allow it to soak for approximately one minute.

 Step 3: Soak a cloth or any clean rag in turpentine and scrape the paint off once it has softened.
 The turpentine and damp towel should be replaced as needed.